Agenda

 Shauna Ironstar

-Recruiting and Retaining a Diverse Workplace
+Recruiting and Retaining Indigenous Talent

 Shauna Ironstar, Associate Vice President Human Resources, First Nations Bank of Canada